Skip to main content

 Supported File Types

-Files section: PDF, DOC, and DOCX
+Files section: PDF, DOC, DOCX, MD, and TXT

 Estimate imports (Financials > Estimates): PDF only